rtgeorgiev/ML/ML/README.md

 3. Run the following command to install project dependencies: npm install

-4. Still in the 'node directory, run the files to update the dataset by executing:
+4. Still in the 'node directory, run the files to update the dataset by executing consequtively:

 node dataset_generator.js